DataBiosphere/dsub/docs/troubleshooting.md

 ## SSH to the VM

-With the `google-v2` provider, there is no SSH server running on the Compute Engine Virtual Machine by default.
+With the `google-v2` and `google-cls-v2` providers, there is no SSH server running on the
+Compute Engine Virtual Machine by default.
 To start an SSH server, use the `dsub` command-line flag `--ssh` , which will start an SSH container in the background and will mount your data disk.
 This will allow you to inspect the